Last Updated on: September 23, 2023

 Some people may consider it a write off and start again with a new site and domain.
 This might be a better option, depending on how much time and money you put into the original site.

 So we have looked at what Google defines as a Thin Affiliate site, how they spot it, how to avoid it and how to recover from it.

 Essentially I would recommend your philosophy is to create a great website.

 Initially don’t focus too much on what Google wants, conversion rates, the best affiliate networks etc. – simply create a great website that people want to visit, with great content and some innovative ideas.
 Create a website you are proud of and that you are happy to tell your friends about.

 Do this and you will never have to worry about being a Thin Affiliate.

 What do you think?

-Have you any experience with being labelled a Thin Affiliate?
+Do you have any experience with being labelled a Thin Affiliate?
 Want some advice on your site?
 Have something you wish to say?

 If so, comment below!